 How different is using subdomain vs. new domain in terms of SEO?

-I read many opinions that search engines doesn't pass nearly any of main domain authority to a subdomain, because it's basically different domain.
-Some people say that subdomain receives some of its main domain authority.
+I read many opinions that search engines do not pass nearly any of main domain authority to a subdomain, because it's basically different domain.
+Some people say that subdomain receives SOME of its main domain authority.

-I have no real experience with this, but I think that it makes sense that subdomain is much closer to the main domain and therefore should take at least some advantage over newly registered domain.
+I have no real experience with this, at least nothing measurable, but I think that it makes sense that subdomain is much closer to the main domain and therefore should take at least some advantage over newly registered domain.

 What do you think?